Beliavsky/Fortran-code-on-GitHub/README.md

 [special_functions](https://github.com/ameli/special_functions): Cython and Python API for some Fortran and C libraries of special functions, by Siavash Ameli

-[STEM-Fortran](https://github.com/roh6608/STEM-Fortran): modules and routines for math, science and engineering calculations, by roh6608

 [Tensor Toolbox for Modern Fortran (ttb)](https://github.com/adtzlr/ttb)

 [ToolboxFortran](https://github.com/aledinola/ToolboxFortran): code to replicate basic Matlab functions, sort, interpolate, optimize, find roots, and perform other numerical tasks, by Alessandro Di Nola.
 Also code to read and write multidimensional arrays.